 Here are the top 4 explanations for why trains derail.

 A traditional track structure consists of two pieces of track supported on transverse sleepers.
-However, some advanced track structures support the tracks on concrete slabs.
+However, some advanced track structures support the ways on concrete slabs.
 Train tracks can become weak over time, especially at points where the rails join together with the help of a weld.

 The disturbances in the rail running surface due to a piece falling or getting lodged in an incorrect location can cause a train to derail.
 There are also chances of gauge corner cracking leading to metallurgical changes under fatigue loading.